temporalio/documentation/README.md

 #### Abbreviation of "identifier"

-In text, do not abbreviate the word "identifier" as "ID", "Id", or "id" unless it is part of a Temporal core term, such as "Workflow Id" or "Activity Id".
+Do not abbreviate the word "identifier" as "ID", "Id", or "id" unless it is part of a Temporal core term.
+For core terms, the correct abbreviation is "Id", such as in "Workflow Id" or "Activity Id".

 - Correct: "You can provide an order identifier or customer identifier as a Workflow Id."